zubinchopra/portaldocs/portal-sdk/generated/portalfx-forms.md

 <a name="developing-forms-working-with-edit-scopes"></a>
 ## Working with Edit Scopes

 Edit scopes provide a standard way of managing edits over a collection of input fields, blades, and extensions.
-They provide many common functions that would otherwise be difficult to orchestrate:
+They provide many common functions that would otherwise be difficult to orchestrate, like the following:

   * Track changes in field values across a form
   * Track validation of all fields in a form
-  * Provide a simple way to discard all changes in a form
+  * Provide a way to discard all changes in a form
-  * Persist unsaved changes in a form to the cloud
+  * Persist unsaved changes from the form to the cloud
   * Simplify merging changes from the server into the current edit

+In some instances, development approaches that do not use `editScopes` are preferred.
+For more information about forms without editScopes, see  [portalfx-editscopeless-forms.md](portalfx-editscopeless-forms.md) and [portalfx-controls-dropdown-migration.md](portalfx-controls-dropdown-migration.md).

+In this discussion, `<dir>` is the `SamplesExtension\Extension\` directory and  `<dirParent>` is the `SamplesExtension\` directory.
+Links to the Dogfood environment are working copies of the samples that were made available with the SDK.

-Any user edits collected in an edit scope are saved in the browser's session storage.
-This is managed for extension developers by the shell.
-Parts or blades may request an edit scope, but the most common usage is in a blade.
-A blade will define a `BladeParameter` with a `Type` of `NewEditScope`.
-This informs the shell that a blade is asking for a new edit scope object.
+Any edits that were made by the user and collected in an `EditScope` are saved in the storage for the browser session.
+This is managed by the shell.
+Parts or blades may request an `EditScope`, but the most common usage is in a blade.
+A blade defines a `BladeParameter` with a `Type` of `NewEditScope`.
+This informs the shell that a blade is asking for a new `editScope` object.
 Within the rest of the blade, that parameter can be attached to an `editScopeId` property on any part.
+Using this method, many parts and commands on the blade can all read from the same editScopeId.
+This is common when a command needs to save information about a part.
+After sending the `editScopeId` to the part as a property, the `viewModel`  loads the `editScope` from the cloud.

+<a name="developing-forms-working-with-edit-scopes-request-an-editscope-from-pdl"></a>
+### Request an editscope from pdl

-For an example of requesting an edit scope from PDL, view the following sample:
+For an example of requesting an `editScope` from PDL, view the following code.
+The sample is also located at `<dir>\Client\V1\MasterDetail\MasterDetailEdit\MasterDetailEdit.pdl`.
+The `valid` is using the `section` object of the form to determine if the form is currently valid.
+This is not directly related to the edit scope, but will be relevant in the section named []().

-`\Client\Data\MasterDetailEdit\MasterDetailEdit.pdl`

 ```xml
 <!-- Display detail blade with an edit scope.
 Blade consists of a form and commands.-->